BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Durin's Heir** `PASSIVE`

-Thrain's [Stand Fast] has a range of 12" and also affects friendly Dwarf Hero models.
+Thráin's [Stand Fast] has a range of 12".
+Additionally, friendly Dwarf Hero models may benefit from Thráin's [Stand Fast].

 - **The Ring of Durin** `PASSIVE`

-If Thrain carries the Ring of Durin, once per game after the Priority roll has taken place, you may re-roll the Priority roll.
+Once per game during the Priority Phase, after the roll for Priority has taken place, the bearer of the Ring of Durin can re-roll their side's Priority Roll.

+If your army does not include Thror, Thrain carries the Ring of Durin.

 </div>